JamieBort/Talks-Presentations-Workshops-Resources/README.md

 Name of Talk: [TheJavaScriptCallStackHoistingAndRelatedTopics](https://github.com/JamieBort/TheJavaScriptCallStackHoistingAndRelatedTopics)
 ```
-Descrition: [possibly to be moved into this repo]
+Descrition: [Notice, this is it's own repo.
+Possibly to be moved into this repo.]
 ```

 Name of Talk: []()